 I’m tending now to leave a few plants to set seed in the hope that some of the seedlings may prove to be more suited to our conditions, or resistant to the eelworms.
-One form in particular, above, seems to be very valuable with flowers late in the season, but this year apart from a few dry days it’s been a really poor year for our butterflies.
+One such seedling form in particular, above, seems to be very valuable with flowers late in the season, but this year, apart from a few dry days, it’s been a really poor year for our butterflies.

 So what about the moth?
 How does it do it, and do its control systems vary significantly from night flying moths?

 A few issues intrigued me – visual perception of flowers in a daytime flying moth; proboscis manipulation; and moth flight control.Click here for an interesting study by Goyret and Kelber (Chromatic Signals Control Proboscis Movements during Hovering Flight in the Hummingbird Hawkmoth – Macroglossum stellatarum).
 This paper discusses many of these issues and in particular the ways that animals perceive visual cues – either using brightness, colour or pattern recognition.
 Or a combination of all three.

 These researchers used recently emerged adult moths and established that whereas night flying moths use mainly brightness, olfactory and mechanical cues to probe flower tubes, hummingbird hawk-moths principally rely on their 3 types of visual photoreceptors.
 Like many other insects, these work with peak sensitivities in the ultra- violet, blue, and green spectral ranges, to select and locate nectar sources.
 Using colour, rather than just the brightness of an image, seems to enable the emerged moths to learn more rapidly which flowers are the best food sources, since colour is a constant, whereas the “brightness” of a flower varies under different light conditions.

 But if you look at the paper flower patterns used in their experiments, illustrated below, you’ll see how similar they are to the basic Buddleja flower pattern, with a central yellow or orange eye.